 Pittsboro is a tiny village located in the state of Mississippi.
 With a population of 154 people and just one neighborhood, Pittsboro is the 271st largest community in Mississippi.

-Unlike some villages, Pittsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pittsboro are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pittsboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pittsboro is a village of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Pittsboro who work in management occupations (38.73%), sales jobs (32.35%), and business and financial occupations (4.41%).

 Overall, Pittsboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.